-We do not transfer your information to countries outside of the UK
+Apart from the Dolly Parton Imagination Library, we do not transfer your information to countries outside of the UK.

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.